alex-huba/swtCamper/README.md

 * Contained unit and integration tests that provide good examples on how to test the code.
 * A preconfigured GitLab CI pipeline that builds/tests the software, and checks for formatting issues automatically.

-The corresponding SWT Monitor dashboard for the dev branch is available at http://monitor.runner.swt.uni-bamberg.de:80/visualization-fullscreen/e09768c5-aee4-4402-8fc4-78fa77922151
+The corresponding SWT Monitor dashboard for the dev branch is available at http://monitor.runner.swt.uni-bamberg.de:80/visualization-fullscreen/e09768c5-aee4-4402-8fc4-78fa77922151 from within the university network.

 See [Specification.md](doc/Specification.md) for a description of the functionality.